saivarma-2367/sales_insights_project/README.md

 # sales_insights_project
-This project analyzes sales data through data preprocessing and exploratory data analysis (EDA) to uncover trends and insights.
-It involves cleaning the dataset, visualizing sales patterns, and exporting the final data for further use.
-Tools used: Python, Pandas, Matplotlib, and Seaborn.
+This project analyzes sales data to uncover meaningful insights and trends.
+It involves data preprocessing, cleaning, and exploratory data analysis (EDA) to identify key patterns and opportunities for business growth.

+Key Features
+Data Preprocessing: Handling missing values, data cleaning, and transformation.
+Exploratory Data Analysis (EDA): Visualizing sales trends and extracting actionable insights.
+Dataset Export: Saving the cleaned dataset for future use.
+Tools & Technologies
+Python (Pandas, NumPy, Matplotlib, Seaborn)
+Jupyter Notebook
+Getting Started
+Clone the repository.
+Install the required libraries.
+Run the notebook to explore the analysis.